renatolinsdigital/python-quickstart/README.md

 print(result) # Output: C
 ```

 However, it is important to mention that chaining too many operators in one line can reduce readability.
 In some cases, using regular `if` statements or refactoring the code might lead to clearer and more maintainable code.
-Additionally, we can consider using parentheses to refactor the code above and enhance readability.
+Additionally, we can consider using a series of ternary expressions to enhance readability.

+This can be done line this:

 ```python
 score = 78